KruskalLin/awesome-bioinformatics/README.md

-# :blush: awesome-protein
+# :blush: awesome-bioinformatics

-A collection of papers studying proteins using Deep Learning.
+A collection of papers studying bioinformatics using Deep Learning.

 **Please feel free to submit a pull request if you want to add good papers.**